Ultimate guide to selling

 Agents bring expertise and handle all the work for you, so you don’t have to put your life on hold to sell a home quickly.

 For many home sellers, the trade-offs are worth the typical real estate agent commission of 6 percent.
-However, agents aren’t all created equal and an inexperienced real estate agent could sabotage your sale by pricing the home too high or too low.
+However, agents aren’t created equal and an inexperienced real estate agent could sabotage your sale by pricing the home too high or too low.

 What’s more, fast sales are never guaranteed as it all depends on the market.
 A real estate agent can do everything possible to make your listing pop, but you still have to wait for an interested buyer.

 When selling a home yourself, you’ll do everything from the home cleaning and staging to pricing and marketing the listing, negotiating offers, drawing up the transaction paperwork, and closing the deal.

-If you’re selling your home, then you may feel that you know more about the home and the neighborhood than a real estate agent does, but you likely still lack the expertise and market knowledge needed to set the perfect selling price.
+If you’re thinking about selling your home, then you may feel that you know more about the home and the neighborhood than a real estate agent does, but you likely still lack the expertise and market knowledge needed to set the perfect selling price.

 If you’re retired, with ample time to devote to the transaction, FSBO might work for you; if you need to sell your house ASAP on top of maintaining work and family life, the drawbacks tend to outweigh the advantages.